masego24/ckanext-federgob/README-en.md

 As we have seen before, the metadata is generated each time `federatedatosgob.py` is run.
 To automate the update, `federatedatosgob.py` must be run periodically.
 [Cron](http://unixhelp.ed.ac.uk/CGI/man-cgi?crontab+5) can be used to run tasks in given intervals or at a given time, you should configure it to your updating preferences.

-Additionally, federatedatosgob includes a default method to configure [Cron](http://unixhelp.ed.ac.uk/CGI/man-cgi?crontab+5) each day at 00.00 a.m.
+Additionally, FederGob includes a default method to configure [Cron](http://unixhelp.ed.ac.uk/CGI/man-cgi?crontab+5) each day at 00.00 a.m.
 To do so, simply run the script `auto_crontab.py` as root → `sudo python auto_crontab.py`.

 ### External configuration: Configure Federator from Datos.gob